IBMDecisionOptimization/do-ws-ucp-demo-app/README.md

-# CPS demo nodejs app
+# UCP demo

-This application demonstrates a simple, reusable Node.js web application based on the Express framework for Decision Optimization services.
+This is a basic demonstrator of how to use the [do-ws-js](https://github.com/IBMDecisionOptimization/do-ws-js) library.

 ## Run the app locally